Yixf-Self/NGS-Pipelines/CISDA/README.md

 ## CISDA is a Pipeline for Single-end and Paired-end ChIP-seq Data Analysis by Integrating Lots of Softwares.
     Rules for pipeline CISDA:

-    1. In one folder, there is only one group input.
+    1. In one folder, there is only one input file.

     2. File name:
        Target_Space_Time_Other_RepNum(_[1-2]).xxx, (6 or 7 parts, RepNum means biological replicates, [1-2] is 1 or 2 for paired-end reads).